Givati Parking Lot dig

-The Givati Parking Lot dig (also called Wadi Hilwa Square) is an archaeological excavation located in Silwan in advance of building project commissioned by the El'ad Association.
+The Givati Parking Lot dig, also called Wadi Hilwa Square, is an archaeological excavation located in Silwan's Wadi Hilweh neighbourhood, in advance of a building project commissioned by the El'ad Association.
 It is adjacent to the City of David archaeological site.
-The dig was conducted by Doron Ben-Ami and Yana Tchekhanovets of the Israel Antiquities Authority and underwritten by the City of David Foundation.
-While the IAA conducts the excavations, the project and site is managed by El'ad.
+The dig was conducted by Doron Ben-Ami and Yana Tchekhanovets of the Israel Antiquities Authority and underwritten by El'ad.
+While the IAA conducts the excavations, the project and site are managed by El'ad.

 Location

-In the 1970s the Jerusalem Municipality seized land in Silwan in East Jerusalem to create a parking lot for visitors.
+In the 1970s, the Jerusalem Municipality expropriated land in Silwan in East Jerusalem under an urban renewal plan to create a parking lot for visitors.
 The site is located in Wadi Hilweh, a Palestinian neighbourhood of Silwan, and is close to the Western Wall.
 The area has undergone a process of Judaization with Hebrew names replacing Arabic names: Silwan was renamed Kfar Hashiloah and the Wadi Hilwa Square was renamed the Givati Parking Lot.

 History of the excavations

 In the 1990s the El'ad Association began planning to build in the area of the City of David and purchasing land.
 The construction was initially opposed by the Israel Antiquities Authority to protect historical sites.
 El'ad continued to purchased land in the area and were given control over the Jerusalem Walls National Park; they proposed various construction projects on the site of the parking lot, and the proposal to establish a multi-storey visitor centre was approved by the IAA.
 Rescue excavations would need to be carried out in advance of planned construction to record any archaeological remains and the IAA stipulated that "archaeological finds will be integrated into the building".

 El'ad "[pursues] an ideology of strengthening the Jewish hold in Palestinian neighborhoods in East Jerusalem", and the excavations at the parking lot have contributed to that aim.
 The parking lot was divided into four parks that would be totally excavated one after the other, and excavations on the site began in 2007.
 Among the 2007 discoveries is an ancient building believed to have been the palace of Queen Helena of Adiabene.